bytebase/bytebase.com/content/docs/introduction/what-is-bytebase.md

 description: Bytebase is a database schema change and version control management tool for teams.
 It consists of a web console and a backend.
 The backend has a migration core to manage database schema changes.
 It also integrates with VCS to enable version controlled schema management.
 ---

-Previously, our founding team managed Google Cloud database and API infrastructure.
-We envision Bytebase to be the GitLab/GitHub equivalent for Database DevOps, specifically built for developers, DBAs and platform engineers.
+Our founding team previously built the Google Cloud database and API infrastructure.
+We envision Bytebase to be the GitLab/GitHub equivalent for Database DevSecOps, specifically built for the developer, security, DBA and platform engineering teams.

 Bytebase is a **middleware** sitting between you and your database.
 It can be used in 2 ways: